klearchos/track-me/README.md

 This project is using ionic framework and Apache Cordova in order to deploy the same codebase into several different devices (iOS, Android and Browser)

-A step by step tutorial can be found here.....
+A step by step tutorial can be found at the [https://my-notes.dev/track-me-mobile-application-client-side/](https://my-notes.dev/track-me-mobile-application-client-side/).